Copper caps Las Vegas showcase for aging have-it-alls

 Included among the many convenience features in the house-an assemblage of interconnected structures that resembles a miniature village-are master-bedroom kitchenettes, dumbwaiters for shuttling laundry and food between floors, centralized electronic controls for all house functions and a full-screen theater in the Club Room.
 After the convention, the house is expected to be sold at an estimated price of $5 million to $6 million.

 The CDA contributed all of the copper sheet for the roofing, gutters and flashing, as well as plumbing materials for the project.
 "Everything in this house is top-shelf and designed to last," adds Geremia.
-"The copper plumbing, for example, carries a 50-year warranty, and all the other copper products in the home will still be in service long after the original owners-and possibly even their children-have moved on."
+"The copper plumbing, for example, and all the other copper products in the home will still be in service long after the original owners-and possibly even their children-have moved on."